-Before coming to Connecticut College, Ferhatovic spent two years at Bilkent University in Ankara, Turkey, first as a Visiting Assistant Professor, then as an Assistant Professor, teaching two core-humanities classes (Sin-liqe-Unninni to Plato, and Machiavelli to Aitmatov).
-In the spring of 2012, he also taught an elective seminar on medieval Germanic epic and saga.
+Before coming to Connecticut College, Ferhatovic spent two years at Bilkent University in Ankara, Turkey, first as a visiting assistant professor, then as an assistant professor, teaching two core-humanities classes (Sin-liqe-Unninni to Plato, and Machiavelli to Aitmatov).
+In Spring 2012, he taught an elective seminar on medieval Germanic epic and saga.

 Arthurian Legend (senior seminar)